shikhar1987/Imperva-Terraform-Cloud-WAF/README.md

 2. Automatically create a cert validation record in your route53 zone.
 3. Automatically create a CNAME record in your route53 zone pointing to Imperva CDN.
 In case you don't wish to do this during onboarding comment the resource "cname-record".

-File name can be anything since you will input the file name during terraform apply.

 In addition to that you need to create a **secrets.tfvars** file with the following contents which again you need to input during terraform apply: